jithin8mathew/Tello_object_detection_demo_application/README.md

 - 2. Some of the calculations like drone acceleration etc. needs more attention and correction.
 - 3. Improve the efficiency of the code and simplify it.
 - 4. Closing datagram sockets while not in use or going back to the main page is not working.
+- 5. Capture image and record video buttons does not work at this point, but I will be adding these features soon.

 ### How to install this application?